Establishing accretion flares from massive black holes as a source of high-energy neutrinos: Catalog construction

 \subsection{Black hole mass estimates}

-The black hole mass estimates shown in Fig.~\ref{fig:df_mbh} are derived using two different methods: a relation based on reverberation mapping \citep{Blandford82,Peterson04} also known as ``virial mass estimates", or the $M$--$\sigma$ relation \citep{Magorrian98,Gebhardt00}.
+For all nuclear flares in our sample, black hole masses are can be estimate if optical spectra are available.
+We either use a relation based on reverberation mapping \citep{Blandford82,Peterson04}, also known as ``virial mass estimates", or the $M$--$\sigma$ relation \citep{Magorrian98,Gebhardt00}.
 We use the former for spectra of type~1 AGN, i.e., sources that show broad Balmer emission lines in their optical spectrum.
 The $M$--$\sigma$ relation is used for sources without broad emission lines that have a host galaxy spectrum with a measurement of the velocity dispersion of the stars.

 For the reverberation method, a measurement of the size of the broad-line region in combination with the velocity of the emission lines yields an estimate of the black hole mass.
 This distance of the broad-line region to the black hole is not measured directly, but follows from the observed disk luminosity.
 We adopt the relation from \citet{Ho15}: